Humbug (album): Recording

 The band started writing songs for the album towards the end of summer 2008, with lead singer Alex Turner suggesting that the inspiration for the first few guitar riffs came while the band were attending the Latitude Festival in Suffolk.
 Tracks were written through the end of 2008, with recording taking place around the band's touring schedule towards late 2008 and early 2009.
-Alex Turner wrote all the album.
-Co-produced by Josh Homme, the album was wholly recorded in the United States.
-Homme-produced tracks recorded in Los Angeles and the Mojave Desert alongside New York City recordings produced – as per the second album – by James Ford, who also produced the album The Age of the Understatement by Turner's side-project The Last Shadow Puppets.
+After sharing the demos with Domino founder Laurence Bell, they asked him for guidance as they wanted a new approach to the music, Bell suggested they reached out to Josh Homme, who they had mentioned before although jokingly.
+Homme heard the demos and accepted to co-produce the album, the album was wholly recorded in the United States.
+Homme-produced tracks recorded in Los Angeles and the Mojave Desert alongside New York City recordings which happened in March 2009, produced – as per the second album – by James Ford, who also produced the album The Age of the Understatement by Turner's side-project The Last Shadow Puppets.

 While recording the album, the band incorporated a wide variety of instruments that they had not used previously.
 Baritone and slide guitars can be heard throughout the album, as well as new guitar effects.
 The guitar playing on the album has a desert/surf tone.
 The presence of a variety of keyboards on almost every track was something new for the band, with lead singer Alex Turner recording all of them himself with the exception of the album's singles, which were handled by session and touring keyboardist John Ashton.
-The presence of new percussion instruments was also evident, as the band used xylophones, glockenspiels and shakers.
 While being interviewed for the BBC's The Culture Show, Turner and Matt Helders cited Jimi Hendrix, Cream, Jake Thackray, John Cale, Nick Cave, Roky Erickson and the Beatles as influences on the recording of the album.